-We are the Travis Manion Battalion of the USNSCC.
-Our main base of operations is the Homeland Defense Center at Picatinny Arsenal in Dover, NJ.
-We have satellite drilling locations at Echo Hill Park in Lebanon as well as the Federal Air Marshalls Training Center in West Orange.
+We are the Travis Manion Battalion of the United States Naval Sea Cadet Corp (USNSCC).
+Our main base of operations is the Homeland Defense Technology Center at Picatinny Arsenal in Dover, NJ.

 The Travis Manion Battalion is named in honor of 1st Lt.
 Travis Manion United States Marine Corps.
 “1st Lt.
 Travis Manion made the ultimate sacrifice in the Al Anbar province of Iraq.
 He, his fellow Marines, and Iraqi Army counterparts were ambushed while searching a suspected insurgent house.
 1st Lt.
 Manion led the counterattack against the enemy forces.
 He was fatally wounded by an enemy sniper while aiding and drawing fire away from his wounded comrades.
 His selfless actions allowed every member of his patrol to survive.
 For his actions, he was awarded the Silver Star and Bronze Star with Valor.”